Scotts Mills, Oregon

 Scotts Mills is part of the Salem Metropolitan Statistical Area.
 It is near the site of the 1993 Scotts Mills earthquake.

 Name

-The city takes its name from the sawmill and flour mill owned by Robert Hall Scott and Thomas Scott at this location, which became known as Scotts Mills in about 1866.
+The city takes its name from the sawmill and flour mill on Butte Creek owned by Robert Hall Scott and Thomas Scott at this location, which became known as Scotts Mills in about 1866.
 Thomas Scott was the first postmaster at the post office established here in 1887.